NoahCornish/OHLpkg/README.md

 #### **Footnotes**

-Regular season and playoff data is available from 1998-\>2025.
+Regular season and playoff data is available from 1998-\>2026.
 Regular season and playoff data is only available for the functions (`get_Stats(), get_RawStats(), get_RKStats()`).
 All other functions will return the current "season" such as the pre-season, regular season, or playoff data.

-Pre-Season data is **ONLY** available temporarily for the 2024 and 2025 season. **Once the 2025 OHL regular season starts, the pre-season data will be removed.**
+Pre-Season data is **ONLY** available temporarily for the 2024 and 2025 season. **Once every team has played 10 games, the 2024 and 2025 pre-season data will be removed.**

+This was a temporary addition.

 ------------------------------------------------------------------------